-- The incident should be referred to the DSL as soon as possible; - The DSL should hold an initial review meeting with appropriate school staff; - The DSL will follow the procedures and guidance set out in 'Sexting in schools and colleges: responding to incidents and safeguarding young people'; - There should be interviews with the children involved (if appropriate); - Parents of each child should be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put the child at greater risk of harm and jeopardise any police/social care investigation; and - At any point in the process, if there is a concern that a child has been harmed or is at risk of harm, a referral should be made to Children's Social Care and/or the police immediately.
+- The DSL should hold an initial review meeting with appropriate school staff. - The DSL will follow the procedures and guidance set out in this guidance - There should be interviews with the children involved (if appropriate, seek advice); - Parents of each child should be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put the child at greater risk of harm and jeopardise any police/social care investigation; and - At any point in the process, if there is a concern that a child has been harmed or is at risk of harm, a referral should be made to Children's Social Care and/or the Police immediately.